jorisrietveld/NHLStenden_Module_Object_Oriented_design/Library/LibraryAssignment.md

 - []()

 ## Library Use Cases ##
-- As a member I want to be able to rent books from the
+- As a member I want to be able to rent books from the library.
+- As a member I want to be able to rent cd's from the library.
+- As a member I want to be able to rent dvd's from the library.
+- As a member I want to be able to reserve books from the library.
+- As a member I want to be able to reserve cd's from the library.
+- As a member I want to be able to reserve dvd's from the library.
+- As a libertarian I want to ...

 <hr>